AurbitCodes/RichString/README.md

 # RichReference Attribute
  When referencing a property, the property name used in code should be utilized (rather than Unity's display name in the inspector), and `RichReference` attribute facilitates easier access to it.

  The `RichReference` attribute contains two properties: `showCopyButton` and `richReferenceDraw`.
-When `showCopyButton` is enabled, a copy button is drawn that will copy the main property name (rather than the Unity display name) to the clipboard.
+When `showCopyButton` is enabled, a copy button is drawn that will copy the main property name (rather than the Unity's display name) to the clipboard.

- The `richReferenceDraw` property is an enumeration of type `RichReferenceDrawType`, which includes the following options:
+ The `richReferenceDraw` property is an enum of type `RichReferenceDrawType`, which includes the following options:

  - **DontDraw**: No elements are drawn.
  - **Replace**: The Unity display name is replaced with the main property name.